the practical kitchen

 all the ingredients for whole wheat bread measured and labeled.

-• Whole Wheat Flour - You can use whole wheat or white whole wheat flour in this bread recipe.
+Whole Wheat Flour - You can use whole wheat or white whole wheat flour (sometimes called golden wheat flour) in this bread recipe.
 They are the same nutritionally and in terms of the way they behave in baking.
 The only difference between them is that whole wheat flour is made from hard red spring wheat, while white whole wheat flour is made from hard white spring wheat.
-White whole wheat flour has a more mild taste, ideal if you're someone who doesn't love the aggressively nutty taste whole wheat flour often brings to baked goods.
+White whole wheat flour has a milder taste, ideal if you're someone who doesn't love the aggressively nutty taste whole wheat flour often brings to baked goods.

 How to Make Whole Wheat No-Knead Bread